ros2/rosbag2/docs/design/rosbag2_record_replay_service.md

 - `-v` or `--verbose`

-    This parameter only affect service event topic. if `-v` or `--verbose` is set, info command shows the number of request and response for each services based on service event.
-Otherwise, only show the number of service event.
+    This parameter only affects the service event topic. if `-v` or `--verbose` is set, the info command shows the number of requests and responses for each service based on the service event.
+Otherwise, only show the number of service events.
 Note that parsing the number of request and response need spent time.
 The duration of the parsing is related to the number of recorded service events.

 Without `-v` or `--verbose` parameter, info command shows as below example.